Oceanblue Training: Learn To Dive the Oceanblue Way!

 Our Training Philosophy 101:

 At Oceanblue, we're all about safe diving.
-We believe that thorough training is vital to getting you off on the right foot (or fin, in this case!) and to having a positive SCUBA diving experience.
+We believe that thorough training is absolutely vital to getting you off on the right foot (or fin, in this case!) and to having a positive SCUBA diving experience.
 We provide an education program that will help develop the knowledge and skills you need to help you become a competent, confident, and most of all, a safe and happy diver.
 And what's more, it's a very customized experience.
 Those that need extra help get it.
 Free of charge.
 We want you to love diving that much.

 Training That Gets You Off on the Right Fin: